Ping-pong in the projective plane over a nonarchimedean field: Abstract

 \section{Abstract}

 We show that any lattice in $\mathrm{SL}_3(k)$, where $k$ is a nonarchimedean local field, contains an undistorted subgroup isomorphic to the free product $\mathbb{Z}^2*\mathbb{Z}$.
-To our knowledge, the subgroups we construct give the first examples in the literature of finitely generated Zariski-dense infinite-covolume discrete subgroups of an almost simple group over a nonarchimedean local field that are not virtually free.
+To our knowledge, the subgroups we construct give the first examples in the literature of finitely generated discrete subgroups of nonarchimedean Lie groups that are not virtually isomorphic to lattices in such Lie groups.
 Our result is in contrast to the case of $\mathrm{SL}_3(\mathbb{Z})$, in which the existence of a $\mathbb{Z}^2*\mathbb{Z}$ subgroup remains open.